GSA/automate.fedramp.gov/content/documentation/general-concepts/4-expressing-common-fedramp-template-elements-in-oscal.md

 {{< figure src="/img/content-figure-8.png" title="FedRAMP template document revision history." alt="Screenshot of document revision history information in the FedRAMP template." >}}

 {{<callout>}}
-The `remarks` field is Markup multiline, which enables the text to be formatted.
+The `remarks` field is Markup-multiline, which enables the text to be formatted.
 This requires special handling.
 See the section on [Markup-line and Markup-multiline Fields in OSCAL](/documentation/general-concepts/oscal-data-types/#markup-line-and-markup-multiline-fields-in-oscal), or visit: https://pages.nist.gov/OSCAL/documentation/schema/datatypes/#markup-multiline <br/>

 NOTE: At time of publication, NIST is evaluating the possibility of including party-uuid or similar in the `revision` assembly.
 This section will be updated if that decision is made.